luchris429/purejaxrl/README.md

 ![](docs/cartpole_plot_seconds.png)  |  ![](docs/minatar_plot_seconds.png)

 The vectorized agent training allows for simultaneous training across multiple seeds, rapid hyperparameter tuning, and even evolutionary Meta-RL.
-With vectorized training, we can train 2048 PPO agents in half the time it takes to train a single PyTorch PPO agent.
+With vectorized training, we can train 2048 PPO agents in half the time it takes to train a single PyTorch PPO agent on a single GPU.

-Cartpole                   |  Minatar-Breakout
+Vectorised Cartpole        |  Vectorised Minatar-Breakout :-------------------------:|:-------------------------:
-:-------------------------:|:-------------------------:
 ![](docs/cartpole_plot_parallel.png)  |  ![](docs/minatar_plot_parallel.png)

 ## Code Philosophy

-JitRL is inspired by [CleanRL](https://github.com/vwxyzjn/cleanrl), providing high-quality single-file implementations with research-friendly features.
+PureJaxRL is inspired by [CleanRL](https://github.com/vwxyzjn/cleanrl), providing high-quality single-file implementations with research-friendly features.
 Like CleanRL, this is not a modular library and is not meant to be imported.
 The repository focuses on simplicity and clarity in its implementations, making it an excellent resource for researchers and practitioners.

 ## Installation